Where is Heathcote located?

 Can Heathcote accommodate my disability on a visit?

-Heathcote is making efforts to make the land safer from covid and physical hazards and more accessible to those with physical limitations.
-In 2023, we intend to install new lighting in our parking area, to install a temporary handicapped ramp to the mill, and to install an accessible public bathroom.
-Some parts of Heathcote property are in a steep, wooded area with rudely built trails that some here with physical limitations find difficult.
-The center is on flat land and the FarmHouse has an other-abled resident.
-The residences, the FarmHouse and Polaris, are accessible by car.
+Heathcote is making efforts to make the land safer from physical hazards and more accessible to those with physical limitations.
+In 2023, we installed a ramp to the Mill and an accessible restroom.
+In the future, we intend to install new lighting in our parking area and an accessible parking space.
+Some parts of Heathcote property are in a steep, wooded area with rudely built trails that those with physical limitations may find difficult.
+The central hub of the community is on flat land.
+All residences are accessible by car.
 For visitors and residents, in many cases accommodations have been made for physical limitations.
-When in doubt, signal your disability when contacting us about visiting so we can arrange something to help you.
+When in doubt, signal your disability when contacting us about visiting so we can arrange something for you.

 Can I charge my electric car at Heathcote?